employee benefits compliance checkup

 Eligibility & Waiting Periods

 Employers are to set up practices that comply with the required Affordable Care Act (ACA) requirements related to waiting periods and eligibility.
-The waiting period must allow participants to join a medical plan within 90-days of their date of hire.
-Employers may elect a 30-day orientation period that occurs before the average waiting period.
-The most common waiting periods are the first of the month following 30 or 60-days of employment.
+The waiting period must allow participants to join a medical plan within 90 days of their date of hire.

-Classify employees as full-time if you anticipate they will, on average, work 30-hours or more per week, and make them eligible to join your medical insurance plan, if applicable.
-It is a good practice to also clearly define job classifications of part-time, full-time, temporary, and seasonal to identify variable hour employees, helping you manage benefits eligibility.
-Monitor work hours for all employees to effectively manage eligibility over defined measurement periods.
-In addition to actual hours performed, work hours include vacation, sick leave, paid-time-off, holiday pay, or time out on an injury.
+Classify employees as full-time if you anticipate they will, on average, work 30 hours or more per week, and make them eligible to join your medical insurance plan, if applicable.
+It is good practice to also clearly define job classifications of part-time, full-time, temporary, and seasonal to identify variable-hour employees, helping you manage benefits eligibility.

 Measurement Periods

 Establish a set measurement period where you will monitor work hours for new variable hour employees (part-time, temporary, and seasonal) of 30 days to 12 months, or you may elect to use the monthly measurement method.
-Those who average 30-hours or more during the measurement period would be eligible to participate in the medical plan.
-Have all measurement periods begin as of the first of the month following dates of hire, making it, so you only have to review eligibility twelve times per year.
-If desired, you can have a separate measurement period for ongoing employees, those who are past one standard measurement period.
+Those who average 30 hours or more during the measurement period would be eligible to participate in the medical plan.

 Administrative Periods

-Define a regulatory period of 30 to 90-days, which is your allowed time between the measurement period and the insurance effective date to calculate eligibility, provide enrollment materials to eligible employees, and perform other administrative functions.
-The combination of your selected measurement period for newly hired employees and the regulatory period may not exceed 13 months.
+Define a regulatory period of 30 to 90 days, which is your allowed time between the measurement period and the insurance effective date to calculate eligibility, provide enrollment materials to eligible employees, and perform other administrative functions.

 Stability Periods